-I’m always interested in which metrics marketers use.
-Mintz and Currim examined what metrics managers use, what drives metric use, and how this tracks to performance.
-Academics will be interested in the model that the authors use to try and tease out the “why” behind the metrics.
-Managers might be more interested in the frequencies of usage.
+Mintz and Currim examined what metrics do managers use?
+What drives metric use?
+And how does this tracks to performance?
+These are fascinating questions.
+The paper has two aims I’d say.
+Firstly, academics will be interested in the model that the authors use to try and tease out the “why” behind the metrics.
+Secondly, managers might be more interested in the frequencies of usage.
 I personally hope that academics also pay attention to the frequencies.
 As teachers we should make sure our students know what metrics they are likely to encounter and as researchers we should see what we can learn from managers.

-What metric was popular overall?
-Awarensess but I guess we should have been aware of that before.
+What metric was one of the most popular overall?
+Awareness apparently.
+I guess we should have been aware of that before.

-Read: Ofer Mintz and Imran Currim, I. S. (2013).
+Read: Ofer Mintz and Imran Currim (2013).
 What drives managerial use of marketing and financial metrics and does metric use affect performance of marketing-mix activities?
 Journal of Marketing, 77(2), 17-40.